MaastrichtU-IDS/dsri-documentation/docs/openshift-volume.md

 title: Storage management
 ---

-Different storage can be used when running services on the DSRI:
+Different storages can be used when running services on the DSRI:

 🦋 **Ephemeral**: volumes bind to the pod, data will be lost when the pod is deleted (but this deployment does not require to request the creation of a PVC and is faster).